DPDK/dpdk/doc/guides/sample_app_ug/ipv4_multicast.rst

 In this command:

-*   The -c option enables cores 0, 1, 2 and 3
+*   The -l option enables cores 0, 1, 2 and 3

 *   The -n option specifies 3 memory channels